 Clownfish Breeding Journal

 The Common Clownfish, Amphiprion ocellaris, is probably the most popular saltwater aquarium fish in the world.
-Clownfish breeding and raising the larvae from a pair of clownfish breeding in my saltwater aquarium is one of the coolest things I have experienced in this hobby.
+Clownfish breeding and raising the larvae from clownfish eggs laid on the glass inside of my saltwater aquarium is one of the coolest things I have experienced in this hobby.

-I hope you find the new format here easier to read–and my two hopes for this post are: 1) you learn something about clownfish breeding–or this reinforces something you were on the fence about and 2) that if you can help add to the content here, you leave a post and help us all out.
+I hope you find the new format here easier to read–and my two hopes for this post are: 1) you learn something about clownfish breeding and the clownfish eggs development and 2) that if you can help add to the content here, you leave a post and help us all out.

 Clownfish Breeding Journal–Overview